very-good-science/data-ethics-club/site/contents/how_to/meeting-structure.md

-# Data Ethics Club Meeting Structure
+# Data Ethics Club meeting structure

 This an outline of how we usually structure meetings.
 Meetings are typically 1 hour.